- VILPE Sense

 The normal service life of VILPE roof fans is 15 to 20 years.
 The motors have a long service life, and they seldom break down prematurely.

-Pass-throughs, exhaust ventilation pipes and ventilation pipes
+Pass-throughs, exhaust ventilation pipes and other ventilation pipes

 How do I select a suitable pass-through for my roof and roofing material?

 Selecting a pass-through is easy with the VILPE pass-through selector.
-If you cannot find the right alternative from the selector, contact VILPE technical support.
+If you cannot find the right alternative from the selector, please contact VILPE technical support.

 Given the prevailing conditions in the Nordic countries, an insulated sewer ventilation pipe model should always be used.
 Only an insulated sewer ventilation pipe prevents the condensation of humidity in the sewer and the accumulation of ice in the pipes.
 It the pipes freeze, sewer ventilation will not work, which may lead to the emptying of water seals and cause a bad smell inside the building.